-“There was a witness who was next to the vehicle a few seconds before the collision and they were both heading northbound,” Det.
-Sgt.
-Stacy Moate with the Washington State Patrol says.
-She says seconds before Jennifer was hit the vehicle in question was driving erratically.
+At approximately 9:30pm, they were crossing state route 515 at SE 224th St. in Kent when she was hit by an early 1980's blue Datsun 310, like the one below.
+A witness says the vehicle driving erratically.
 “They saw the driver leaning over reaching around inside the car, then they saw him sit up and just take off at a high rate of speed and that witness said the car was a little bit out of control, not necessarily leaving its lane but weaving back and forth.”

 Bedingfield remembers, “There was really no time to act or respond.
-The car swerved back out into the street and swerved back in and then hit my daughter.
-It stopped a few feet from where she was hit, stopped and as I was holding Jennifer, I looked up, I seen the car and then it just took off.”
+The car swerved back out into the street and swerved back in and then hit my daughter."

-Jennifer’s father and police are hoping that someone will come forward with information they may be holding on to or just don’t think it's anything significant.
+Jennifer’s father and the state patrol are hoping that someone will come forward with what they know.
 “I just know there’s somebody out there that knows something," says Det.
 Sgt.
 Moate.
-"The person that was driving knows something and if they talked or told anybody or somebody saw their friend or family member behaving oddly around Mother’s Day 1999 or they had a car that matched this description that they never saw again, we just ask that they come forward and let us at least look into it,” And help a grieving father get the answers he so desperately needs.
-Jennifer's dad says, “There’s not a day that goes by that I don’t relive that moment.
-It’s like a bad movie that just plays over.”
+"The person that was driving knows something and if they talked or told anybody or somebody saw their friend or family member behaving oddly around Mother’s Day 1999 or they had a car that matched this description that they never saw again, we just ask that they come forward and let us at least look into it."
+And, help a grieving father get the answers he so desperately needs.
+“There’s not a day that goes by that I don’t relive that moment.
+It’s like a bad movie that just plays over," Jennifer's dad said.

 If you know anything about the driver who killed Jennifer, use the P3 Tips App on your smart phone to submit the information, or call the hot line at 1-800-222-TIPS(8477).
 It's anonymous and you'll get a $1,000 cash reward if your information helps lead to an arrest in the case.